Attempted assassination of Donald Trump in Florida: Reactions

 President Joe Biden and Vice President Kamala Harris, Trump's opponent in the 2024 presidential election, were briefed on the incident.
 The White House released a statement saying: "The president and vice president have been briefed about the security incident at the Trump International Golf Course, where former President Trump was golfing.
 They are relieved to know that he is safe."
 In a separate statement, Harris said: "I have been briefed on reports of gunshots fired near former President Trump and his property in Florida, and I am glad he is safe.
 Violence has no place in America."

 Shortly after the shooting, Elon Musk, executive chairman of Twitter, quote-retweeted a post on the site which asked "Why they want [sic] to kill Donald Trump?", responding that "no one is even trying to assassinate Biden/Kamala".
 Although he initially defended his wording, Musk deleted the tweet following widespread condemnation, claiming the next day that his remarks were intended as a joke.
 The White House issued a statement calling Musk's comment "irresponsible", writing that "violence should only be condemned, never encouraged or joked about".

-The Secret Service additionally opened an investigation into Musk over his remarks.
+Misinformation and conspiracy theories

+The fact that Trump's second assassination attempt occurred only two months after his first, has also spawned conspiracy theories.
+Some theories argued the event was staged, or that the Secret Service intentionally allowed Routh to get within range of the golf course.
+Due to Routh's public support for Ukraine, including his efforts to recruit foreign fighters, some speculated he was an intelligence operative.